What are the protocols in the OSI model?

 DHCP OSI layer :

 DHCP is an application layer protocol.
-In a real implementation, DHCP works over TCP/IP protocol.
+In an actual implementation, DHCP works over TCP/IP protocol.
 The full form is the Dynamic Host Control Protocol.
 When a network connection comes up.
-Computer needs and IP address to work in a computer network.
-The computer which is connecting to the computer network works as a DHCP client.
-It requests the server, to get the IP.
-You might have seen while configuring the IP address for the Ethernet card or LAN card on Window machine.
+A network device needs an IP address to work in a computer network.
+The computer connecting to the computer network works as a DHCP client.
+It requests the server to get the IP.
+You might have seen this while configuring a Windows machine’s IP address for the Ethernet or LAN card.
 The internet router works as a DHCP server in this case.